 Shimadzu has established regulations and manuals that specify instructions for initial response to major earthquakes, storms, flooding, or other natural disasters that cause major damage to business operations, and implementing routine countermeasures for such disasters, such as disaster training and workplace safety measures.
 In addition, training and other measures are regularly implemented based on the content of those regulations and manuals.

-Introducing a Security Confirmation System
+Security Confirmation System

 A system for each employee to report their safety status using their mobile phone in the event of a large earthquake or other major disaster was introduced at the Head Office and Group companies in Japan, with training conducted periodically.
-By smoothly confirming the safety of employees, initial response can be provided more quickly and appropriately.

 Conducting Disaster Training